open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 - Python is the programming language in which OpenSesame is created.
 - PyGame is a library that is used for graphics and sound.
 It is essentially a wrapper around the Simple DirectMedia Layer.
-- (Py)Qt4 is the graphics toolkit that is used to construct the graphical user interface.
+- PyQt4 is the graphics toolkit that is used to construct the graphical user interface.
 - NumPy is an advanced mathematical library, which is used for various things.

-## Isn't Python always run from source?
+- QScintilla2 is a basic text-editor component

-Being clever, huh?
-But yes, actually you're right.
-However, the packages come with their own Python environment or, in the case of the Debian/ Ubuntu packages, all dependencies are installed automatically.
-If you run straight from the source code, you have to set up your own Python environment, which is a little extra work.
-But you don't need to compile anything, as, for example, you would need to do with a program written in C.
+- QProgEdit is an advanced text-editor component built on to of QScintilla2.

 ## Reasons to run from source